orbeon/orbeon-forms-doc/configuration/properties/xforms.md

 ### For xf:output

 When an `<xf:output>` is bound to a node and that node has a type, the type influences the formatting of the value.
-For instance, if the node has a type
- `xs:date`, instead of being shown as "2009-03-11", the value might be shown as "Wednesday March 11, 2009".
+For instance, if the node has a type `xs:date`, instead of being shown as "2009-03-11", the value might be shown as "Wednesday March 11, 2009".

-_NOTE: This also applies to `<xf:input>` in static readonly mode._
+_NOTE: This also applies to `<xf:input>` in readonly modes._

 Out of the box, Orbeon Forms formats differently values of different types.
 You can change how values are formatted by setting the properties below.
 The value of each property is an XPath expression executed on the node bound to the `<xf:output>`.
 The XPath expression is expected to return a string